 Pork chops are a quick, delicious and versatile weeknight meal that’s budget-friendly as well.
-But that doesn’t mean they shouldn’t be succulent and tender every time, whether you bake them in the oven or fry them on the stove top.
+But that doesn’t mean they shouldn’t be a tender juicy treat every time, whether you bake them in the oven or fry them on the stove top.

 Even though they are simple to make, they can be hard to get just right.
 No one wants tough, dry pork chops.
 And because they’re so popular, there are hundreds of recipes out there, so how do you choose the right one?
-To help make sense of it all, I’ve gone through twenty recipes for pork chops.
-I’ve figured out the most popular approaches, plus the most important tips, to cooking perfect pork chops every time.
+To help make sense of it all, I’ve gone through twenty recipes and figured out the most popular approaches, plus the most important tips, to cooking perfect pork chops every time.

 Before we get into it though, you might be wondering where pork chops come from.